ingenarel/video_essays/yap/discordo-vid/script.md

 was in my windows days, getting started with programming, discovering the beauty of Neovim and other terminal applications.
 Eventually I also maintained a scoop bucket for Discordo and a few other packages

-I maintain the package for Gentoo's guru repo, and also use it in a daily basis besides the GUI client Vesktop.
+I maintain the discordo package for Gentoo's guru repo, and also use it in a daily basis besides the GUI client Vesktop.
 And I personally don't have that much of a problem with it honestly.

 Discordo is an extremely well-made terminal discord client that's currently on the ecosystem, and I daresay it's the best of the best.